-- Person A "My name's Bob and if I ruled the world, I would give everyone cake." - Person B "His name's Bob and if he ruled the world he would give everyone cake.
+- Person A "My name's Bob and if I ruled the world, I would give everyone cake."
+Person B - "His name's Bob and if he ruled the - Person B "His name's Bob and if he ruled the world he would give everyone cake.
 My name is Amy and if I ruled the world I'd eliminate poverty."
-Person C - "His name's Bob and if he ruled the world he would give everyone cake.
+Person C "His name's Bob and if he ruled the world he would give everyone cake.
 Her name is Amy and if she ruled the world she would eliminate poverty.
 My name's Omar and if I ruled the world I would make everyone wear blue hats".